 The yacht hit the water on Monday morning at the Makkum shipyard of KM YachtBuilders where the vessel has been under construction since summer 2019.
-With a robust fixed keel and a reinforced hull and deck structure reinforced to withstand ice, the Pelagic 77 was designed and built for sailing "mainly in high latitudes", according to owner's representative MCM.
+With a robust fixed keel and a reinforced hull and deck structure reinforced to withstand ice, the Pelagic 77 was built for sailing in high latitudes, according to owner's representative MCM.

-The yacht is designed by Tony Castro Design and described as "an evolution of the 22.5 metre Pelagic Australis, which was the result of adventurer Skip Novak's first 14 years of high latitude sailing.
+The yacht is designed by Tony Castro Design and is penned as an evolution of the 22.5 metre Pelagic Australis, which was the result of adventurer Skip Novak's first 14 years of high latitude sailing.

 Speaking about the design, MCM founder Peter Wilson said: "An expedition sailing yacht has to be designed and built to specific criteria, including enhanced autonomy, ease of handling, a simple sail plan and reliable onboard systems – and robust.
 The Pelagic 77 has been conceived with all these factors in mind.”

 Vinson of Antarctica features two carbon masts so that the sail area is distributed and all sail systems, such as winches and jib rollers, can still be operated by hand.
-Elsewhere, the yacht features twin engines with well protected propellers, a workshop forward to allow running repairs at sea and a diesel stove in the aft saloon.
+Elsewhere, the yacht features twin engines with well-protected propellers, a workshop forward to allow running repairs at sea and a diesel stove in the aft saloon.

 Get the latest issue of BOAT International sent straight to your door.